 |Nikon D5500 (⇒ lft | rgt)||optical||no||3.2||1037||swivel||YES||4000||5.0||12||no|

-Both the EOS M5 and the EOS M100 are current models that good online retailers will have in stock.
+Both the M5 and the M100 are current models that good online retailers will have in stock.
 You can check the latest prices, for example, at amazon.
-The EOS M100 replaced the earlier Canon M10, while the EOS M5 does not have a direct predecessor.
+The M100 replaced the earlier Canon M10, while the M5 does not have a direct predecessor.

 So how do things add up?
 Is there a clear favorite between the Canon M5 and the Canon M5?
-A synthesis of the relative strong points of each of the models is listed below.
+The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Canon EOS M5: